Winterize Your Custom Deck

 Lastly, make sure your deck stays free of debris such as leaves and small sticks before the snow begins, as these trap moisture and make clearing snow more difficult.

-The first question really is “Do I have to clear snow from my deck?”
+When the snow flies, the first question really is “Do I have to clear snow from my deck?”
 The best answer, unfortunately, is “Depends.”
 If your deck is unused in the winter, there’s no real need to clear the snow if you’ve applied the proper treatment in advance.

 Snow will not really create more moisture than your sealant can handle if it’s left to melt and disappear naturally.
 As far as the concern about the weight of the snow harming your deck; unless your deck is covered by more than 3 feet of snow (approximately the height of the railing), the weight should be no problem.
 Decks are built to withstand a good deal of weight in furniture and humans, so snow weight will not be a problem.

 If your deck gets a good deal of traffic in the winter, i.e., it’s the shortest route to your detached garage, then for safety’s sake it’s best to clear the snow, or at least make a path.

 Here’s our expert advice on the best ways to clear snow from your deck, if you must:

 • Avoid shoveling snow off your deck with a metal shovel.
 A metal shovel is more likely to scratch and gouge your deck, damaging the sealant and allowing moisture to get inside of the wood.
 If you must shovel, use a plastic or rubber shovel, both of which are lighter anyway.
 If you must use a metal shovel, don’t shovel all the way to the deck; leave a 1-inch layer of snow you can clean off with a broom.

 • Speaking of brooms, that’s the best way to clear snow off your deck if it’s not too deep.
 Snow of 4 inches or less can easily be swept away, and you can push the snow between the railings, saving your back the risk of lifting snow over the railing.